RussellKey/Smartphones/README.md

 UCI Human Activity Recognition Using Smartphones Data Set
 ==========

-This repo contains **run_analysis.R**, which will create a tidy dataset from the UCI Human Activity Recognition Using Smartphones Dataset collected from the accelerometers from the Samsung Galaxy S smartphone.
+This repo contains **run_analysis.R**, which will create a tidy dataset from the UCI Human Activity Recognition Using Smartphones Dataset collected from the accelerometers from the Samsung Galaxy S II smartphone worn on the waist.
 A full description of source data is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones